fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * It's a good practice to document protected attributes to guide subclasses and instead of restrict they as private.

 * Only use private attributes to avoid naming problems.

+### Item 28: Inherit from `collections.abc` for Custom Container Types

+* Sometimes, we want to extend some built-in types (e.g. creating a `list` with additional features).
+To do so, we can create a class that inherits from the desired type.

+* Other times, you don't want to create subclasses of types, but want similar behaviors.
+For instance, you want to have sequence semantics but for data types that are not lists (e.g. trees).
+To do so, you can implement some special methods such as [`__getitem__`](https://docs.python.org/3/reference/datamodel.html#object.__getitem__) and [`__len__`](https://docs.python.org/3/reference/datamodel.html#object.__len__).

+* To implement custom containers, use "abstract base classes" ([`collections.abc`](https://docs.python.org/3/library/collections.abc.html).
+This will require that you implement some abstract methods.

+* `collections.abc` also provides mixins for your containers.

 ## 6. Built-in Modules